python-cffi/cffi/doc/source/index.rst

    cdata object that is a "view" of all items from ``start`` to ``stop``.
    It is a cdata of type "array" (so e.g. passing it as an argument to a C function would just convert it to a pointer to the ``start`` item).
-   As with indexing, negative bounds mean really negative indices, like in
+   It makes cdata's of type "array" behave more like a Python list, but as with indexing, negative bounds mean really negative indices, like in
    C.  As for slice assignment, it accepts any iterable, including a list of items or another array-like cdata object, but the length must match.
    (Note that this behavior differs from initialization: e.g. if you pass